Post-Acute Withdrawal Syndrome (PAWS)

 - Symptom reemergence – the return of the original symptoms of anxiety, physical tension, and poor sleep that someone had before they used a benzodiazepine.
 Symptom reemergence will feel uncomfortable, but it is unrelated to withdrawal or benzo post-acute withdrawal.

-PAWS in Stimulants
+PAWS and Stimulants

 In contrast to benzodiazepines, stimulant post-acute withdrawal symptoms are easier to distinguish and separate from acute withdrawal.
 Acute stimulant withdrawal only lasts for about 5 days, so symptoms beyond this timeframe are more likely to be part of a post-acute withdrawal syndrome.2 Amphetamines and cocaine are the two most researched stimulants when it comes to post-acute withdrawal.
 Post-acute amphetamine withdrawal symptoms primarily include problems with executive functioning in the brain,3 including deficits to: